rmiravalles/ckaprep/Architecture_Installation_and_Configuration/Notes/The_worker_node.md

 # The worker node

-- Kubernetes runs your workload by placing containers into Pods to run on **nodes**.
+- Kubernetes runs your workloads by placing containers into Pods to run on **nodes**.
-- A node may be a virtual or physical machine.
+- A node may be a virtual or a physical machine.

 ## Node components